akshaisarma/COMSW6111_P1/code/README.txt

 Finally, we multiply each score in the dictionary by the factor of alpha, so that this iteration does not influence the subsequent iterations too much (exponential decay).

+Using this algorithm, it is possible that we may end up picking a word that appears only in a non-relevant result.
+We wish to justify this and how it is not so bad a thing.
+Your algorithm for instance stops when you have precision != 0 but can't find any suitable words.
+The situation we are talking about is illustrated with a toy example.

+Suppose, only one result was relevant and the other 9 weren't.
+The only word in this result is "apple" but it also appears in all the other 9 results.
+As a result (ignoring the position scale - assume it is the first iteration), its score will be 1* rs - 9*nrs or 1 - 8.1 or -7.1 Now assume, the word "banana" appears in 2 of the 9 non-relevant results.
+It's score will because -2*nrs or -1.8.

+Our algorithm will then choose to augment by "banana".
+We claim that this is not so bad.
+The only other option is stopping the algorithm immediately (as your implementation does).
+All that can happen by augmenting with "banana", is that the next iteration may have a decrease in precision or even terminate then.
+Our method, in this extreme example, instead of failing, tries to recover.
+So, we think that it is reasonable to augment by words that only appear in non-relevant entries if the alternative is stopping.

 f) Your Bing Search Account Key